cantina/cantina/README.md

 Quick Start
 -----------
+TODO: Describe how to run the app scaffolding, npm install, start the app, and hit it in the browser.
+Also show how to add a route to the home controller that uses a custom view.

 Usage
 ------
-The best way to get started is to used the scaffolding utility, but if going the manual route, the first thing you'll want to do with Cantina is create your application instance.
+The easiest way to get started is to use the scaffolding utility, but if going the manual route, the first thing you'll want to do with Cantina is create your application instance.